Your next Postmates order might be delivered by a robot

 Your friendly neighborhood robot might soon be delivering your food.
-Small, six wheeled drones from Starship Technologies will start taking orders in Redwood City, CA and Washington DC.
+Small, six wheeled drones from Starship Technologies will start taking orders in Redwood City, California, and Washington DC.

 Starship already has a number of delivery partners in Europe such as Just Eat, Hermes Parcel Delivery, Media Markt, Swiss Post and Wolt.